Jummiet/Student-Registration-System/README.md

 # Student Registration System

-A simple Python application that simulates a student registering for a university course using object-oriented principles.
+This is a  simple Python application that simulates a student registering for a university course using object-oriented principles.

 ## Purpose